The brand

 In order to fill the gap that will be created naturally between the inner and outer soles, natural cork will be projected and spread hot on the surface to be filled, hence its name: the filling.

-Goodyear, designed to last
+The Goodyear stitching, designed to last

 For the record, it was a certain Charles Goodyear Jr. who, in the mid-19th century, financed research into the mechanisation of the ‘Goodyear’ process.
 The spread of this technique through its industrialisation in 1869 revolutionised the shoe sector and is still a distinctive quality mark of top-of-the-range shoes today.
 It allows the shoe to be resoled without any alteration to the upper and ensures unparalleled longevity.

 Most OODOO models are made with Goodyear stitching, apart from models with a slim and slender design and when we went to make supple models, which Goodyear makes more difficult to produce.
 For PURE last models, OODOO has therefore chosen to opt for Blake stitching, the precursor of the Goodyear method, which is also renowned for its quality and appreciated for the thinness of its sole.
-A quarter of the steps required to produce a shoe with Goodyear stitching are required to complete a shoe with Blake stitching.